wabgam/Bikesway/README.md

 ```
 This is a Mini E-Commerce project with a frontend built in React & Redux and a backend built in Django API.
-Customers can login and order their favourite tea from the app
+Customers can login and order their favourite Bike from the app.

 ```